 Review of The Dreamthief's Daughter

-Michael Moorcock's Eternal Champion Battles Nazis
+The Eternal Champion Battles Nazis

 Moorcock’s surreal style blends with historical fiction in this thrilling addition to the saga of Elric of Melnibone.

 As with many Eternal Champion stories there are mirrored plots that overlap across time and space given the physical structure of Moorcock’s fictional worlds known as the Multiverse.
-Count Ulric von Bek struggles to maintain his dignity and that of the German people as Nazis gain control of the country and take an occult interest artifacts long held by the Bek family.
+Count Ulric von Bek struggles to maintain his dignity and that of the German people as Nazis gain control of the country and take an occult interest artifacts long held in trust by the Bek family.

 The only hope for both men is Oona, a strange woman and daughter of an alleged dreamthief known to Elric.
-It is Oona who can travel the Multiverse and bring both heroes together in order to combat the unholy union between Nazi Germany and the nearly unstoppable forces of Gaynor the Damned.
+It is Oona who can travel the Multiverse at will and bring both heroes together in order to combat the unholy union between Nazi Germany and the nearly unstoppable forces of Gaynor the Damned.

 Elements of Historical Fiction

 The inclusion of the real world settings of Germany and England during the start and early years of World War Two grounds the sections of the book in reasonably familiar territory.
 This development is unique in that few fantasy novels overtly deal with historical atrocities.